Discover How A Simple Daily Habit Can Create More Happiness Than Achieving Financial Freedom

 On days when you don't have enough time or need a quick refresher just scan for the bold and capitalized items on the list.
 These are the key principles.

-Here’s a link to an MS-Word file containing just the checklist.
+Here's a link to a PDF file containing just the checklist (MS-Word version here).
 You can print it, edit it, and tinker with it to suit your needs.
 No opt-in required or other tricks.
 Just enjoy.

 I know this checklist has made a big difference in my life and hopefully it will do the same for you.